jimniels/blog/posts/2024-04-01-expose-platform-apis-over-wrapping-them.md

 I agree.

 But I am trying to work through articulating why I prefer  tools that expose underlying platform APIs over wrapping them in their own bespoke permutations.
-To generalize Kent’s original articulation:

-**Expose platform APIs over wrapping them.**

 It reminds me of [this note I took from an article from the folks building HTMX](https://notes.jim-nielsen.com/#2024-01-17T2100):